Generation X (comics): Banshee

 Banshee, distraught and possibly suffering from a breakdown, founds the X-Corps, a group of mutant adventurers who came into conflict with the X-Men over their questionable methodology and membership.
 Among the group are several former members of the Brotherhood of Mutants.
 It is revealed that Banshee was having the new Mastermind, the daughter of the deceased original Mastermind, manipulate the Brotherhood's members into having them work with him.
 However, it turns out that Mystique was posing as one of the members, Surge, and she is working with the new Mastermind behind Banshee's back.
 Mystique helps the brainwashed members to revolt; two members of the X-Corps are killed and Mystique stabs Banshee through the throat before being stopped by the X-Men.
 Banshee survives the attack and recuperates in the hospital.

 In 2006's X-Men: Deadly Genesis, Banshee is killed by Vulcan, Cyclops and Havok's long-lost brother, while attempting to rescue an airplane full of innocents.
 Later, Banshee's daughter Siryn takes the title of Banshee in his honor.
-Sean is latter resurrected by the Apocalypse Twins by the Death Seed as a Horseman of Death.
+Sean is later resurrected by the Apocalypse Twins by the Death Seed as a Horseman of Death.

 Chamber

 Chamber starred a four-issue mini-series, X-Men Icons: Chamber, written by Brian K. Vaughan.
+In it, he went undercover at Empire State University as a student to find out who killed six openly mutant students.

 Later, after a reluctant recruitment into the X-Men, Chamber was an active part of the team in battles with long-time X-Men villains Mystique and Vanisher.
 He subsequently underwent a mission for the X-Men (under the 'guidance' of Wolverine) to infiltrate Weapon X and learn the truth about the team.
 During his time there, Chamber had his face and most of his body restored by Weapon X, as an incentive to join them.
-He later disappeared with the rest of Weapon X when trying to contact Logan about 'Neverland'.
+He later disappeared with the rest of Weapon X when trying to contact Logan about the 'Neverland' death camp.

 He subsequently reappeared as an attendee of the Excelsior support group (with his mouth and chest destroyed once more, supposedly in a bar fight) within the Runaways series, claiming he was "only there for the free pizza", despite once again no longer having a mouth with which to eat.
-It was revealed (to the reader, not to the rest of Excelsior) that he was merely someone posing as Chamber.
+It was revealed (to the reader, not to the rest of Excelsior) that he was Geoffrey Wilder posing as Chamber.

 A mini-series titled Generation M debuted in November 2005, focusing on the after-effects from House of M, in which Scarlet Witch uses her hex/mutant powers to wish for "no more mutants".
-The first issue revealed a powerless Chamber (on life-support, due to missing the bottom of his face and most of his chest).
+The first issue revealed a powerless Chamber on life support due to no longer being able to sustain his body.